facebookresearch/Mixture-of-Transformers/README.md

 2. **Dynamic Routing**: Tokens are dynamically routed to modality-specific expert based on a `modality_mask`.
 3. **Modality-specific normalization**: Each modality expert applies its own normalization layer to ensure tailored processing.

-💬 Once you get this, congrats! you have done more than half (67%) of the job!
+💬 Congrats! you have done more than half (67%) of the job!
 Because `Feedforward` typically takes 67% of the non-embedding parameter.

 #### **Code**